CM747/react-projects/README.md

 3. TimerChallange: Measure your response times by stopping at correct time.
 Learnings: useRef, createPortal
 4. TodoApp: Add todos and related tasks.
 Learnings: useState, useRef, createPortal
 5. QuizApp: A quiz challenge with timer for skips.
 Learnings: useContext/Context API, useReducer, useEffect, useCallback
+6. PlacePicker: A app to pick places to visit.
+Learnings: custom hooks, http requests and response